Carmy - Easy Healthy-ish Recipes

 Crispy skin, delicious flavour, and oh so moist, this Garlic Herb Butter Roasted Chicken in a Dutch Oven is going to have you drooling!

-Crispy skin, delicious flavour, and oh so moist, this Garlic Herb Butter Roasted Chicken in a Dutch Oven is going to have you drooling!
+This Garlic Herb Butter Roasted Chicken in a Dutch Oven is going to have you drooling with its crispy skin and tender, flavorful meat!
 It only takes a few simple steps to make this dutch oven roast chicken and it comes out perfectly every single time.
 This dutch oven whole chicken is perfect for holidays or for a Sunday dinner.

 5 from 89 votes